DamianWimberly/azure-network-protocols/README.md

 ---

-🔷***Set Up Remote Desktop and Wireshark***
+🔷***Remote Desktop and Wireshark***
-*Connect to the Windows 10 VM and set up Wireshark for packet capture.*
+*Connect to the Windows 10 VM via RDP and set up Wireshark for packet capture.*

-- Retrieve the Windows 10 VM Public IP Address
+- Retrieve the Windows 10 VM Public IP Address:
-    - Azure > Nwtwork Settings >
+    - Azure > Network Settings >
 - Use **Remote Desktop** to connect to your **Windows 10 VM**.
 - Within the Windows 10 VM, install **Wireshark**.
     - Open Wireshark and start capturing packets.